 “Lens aberration: An optical defect caused by a lens’s inability to form a perfect image”

 Which of these portraits perfectly represents her true face?
 Why are the male portraits below unfattened under identical conditions?
 And is a perfect 2D image of a real 3D face even possible?
-The photographs above are of a healthy teenage student who was Body Mass Index 18, the lowest bodyweight ethically allowed in this study.
-BMI 18 is on the boderline of clinically underweight.
-Yet she clearly looked overweight to almost all of the 60 test subjects who viewed these wide angle to telephoto photographs.
-How can we rely on photography as a method of record when unnatural facial distortions are routinely recorded, but almost never corrected?
+These photos are of a slim and healthy teenage student who had a Body Mass Index of 18.
+BMI 18 is borderline clinically under-weight and the lowest ethically allowed in this study.
+How it possible she could look overweight to almost all of the 60 people who viewed these wide angle to telephoto photographs?
+And most importantly, how can the camera be a veridical method of record when unnatural facial distortions are always created, but never corrected?